Q & A for Writers

-I hear self-publishing is the way to go now, so why should I bother trying to get an agent/publisher?
+I hear self-publishing is the way to go, so why should I bother trying to get an agent/publisher?

-With the rise of ebooks, self-publishing has indeed grown by leaps and bounds.
-Some self-pubbed author’ books are bestsellers many times over, in fact.
-But before you jump into self-publishing, be very clear about the reasons WHY you’re doing it.
-If you’re self-publishing because you’ve already done all the necessary research, market study, weighed the pros and cons, and decided this approach best suits your career goals, then it may be the best choice for you.
-Especially if you’re an established author with an existing reader base.
+Self-publishing has indeed grown by leaps and bounds.
+But, before you jump into self-publishing, be very clear about the reasons WHY you’re doing it.
+If you’re self-publishing because you’ve already done all the necessary research, market study, weighed the pros and cons, and decided this approach best suits your career goals, then it may be the best choice for you. especially if you’re an established author with an existing reader base.
 However, what I’ve heard from a disturbing number of aspiring authors regarding self-publishing versus traditional sounds like this:

 If that sounds like the reason you want to self-publish, please, think again.
 Don’t get me wrong, self-publishing does have some advantages.
 You get to control your novel’s release date, cover, and price, plus you keep a far higher percentage of royalties.
-But it is not necessarily the “easier, quicker” way to publishing success.
-There are over a million self-pubbed titles on Amazon (and growing!), so your book could easily get lost in the glut.
+But, it is not necessarily the “easier, quicker” way to publishing success.
+There are millions of self-published titles on Amazon (and growing!), so your book could easily get lost in the glut.

 “I still want more information!”